Welcome to the College of Health Sciences

 Student Professional and Community Service Requirement

-Achievement of the College of Health Sciences Excellence in Service Goal is demonstrated in part through:
+Achievement of the College of Health Sciences Excellence in Service Goal is demonstrated in part through the following:

 - Student and faculty participation in community service activities